thaaraak/es8388/README.md

 - Simply git clone this into your Arduino libraries directory
 - The examples use the [Arduino Audio Tools](https://pschatzmann.github.io/arduino-audio-tools/) library
+- Only tested on the ESP32 but should work on other architectures

 Examples
 - __streams_generator_i2s__ - Generated sine wave on input to i2s